Mahaoqu/TeamFormationAssistant/CONTRIBUTING.md

 * Avoid code smells and writing spaghetti code
 * Use Tabs instead of 4 spaces
 * Write clear and concise comments
+* Please use Camel-case pattern to name method and variables
+* Avoid using _ or - in methond and variable names.
+* For writing unit tests, please mock all the dependancies and just test functionality of that particular method / class.

 ### Pull Requests
 * After you submit your pull request, verify that all status checks are passing.